Fedalto/ideas/README.md

 ## 7. Peer to Peer Blocking

 Block by default is inconvenient to users.
 Community driven blocking reduces risk.
 Configuration options should be shareable and synchronizable to increase security.
+The following configurations could be distributed to users who take part:

  * Firefox Request Policy
  * Host file blocking
  * Firewall rules
- * Application behaviour
+ * Application behaviour such as 'disable scripting/macros'

 Potential Integrations: